-As first reported in 2015, this measurement will report the percentage of students from the prior year's graduating class (2015) who were enrolled in a state two or four-year college in the Fall of 2015.
+As first reported in 2015, this measurement will report the number and percentage of students from the prior year's graduating class (2016) who were enrolled in a state two or four-year college in the Fall of 2016.
 Referred to as the "freshman report," these data have been collected by state law since 1962.

-Post-secondary Remediation - To be reported in subsequent years
+Post-Secondary Remediation - To be reported in subsequent years

-If the student level data can be collected, the EOC will report on the percentage of students from the prior year's graduation class (2015) who were enrolled in state 2 year colleges in the Fall of 2015 and who were enrolled in a remedial English or math course or both.
+If the student level data can be collected, the number and percentage of students from the prior year's graduation class (2016) who were enrolled in state 2 year colleges in the Fall of 2016 and who were enrolled in a remedial English or math course or both, if data are able to be collected will be reported.